biocorecrg/master_of_pores/MOP4-dev/_sources/tutorial.rst.txt

 .. autosummary::
    :toctree: generated

-This basic tutorial will show you hot to install and run Master of Pores in different scenarios.
+This basic tutorial will show you how to install and run Master of Pores in different scenarios.

 Installing the tool and the dependencies
 ======================